The basic process of transcoding files in Compressor is described below.

 Apply transcoding instructions

 After you add a source file, apply one or more transcoding instructions to it.
-Compressor provides a variety of preconfigured transcoding instructions called settings, which you can use to convert files to the most common media formats.
-If you want, you can modify the setting’s properties to meet your requirements.
+Compressor provides a variety of preconfigured transcoding instructions called presets, which you can use to convert files to the most common media formats.
+If you want, you can modify the preset’s properties to meet your requirements.

-Compressor also provides a number of preconfigured destinations, which combine settings and a post-transcoding action, such as burning a Blu-ray disc.
+Compressor also provides a number of preconfigured destinations, which combine presets and a post-transcoding action, such as burning a Blu-ray disc.

 Choose an output location